Living Tree Planting

 - Remove the metal basket and twine around the tree trunk

-- Once the tree is settled into the hole and partially filled, add about 5 gallons of water and then add the remaining soil.
+- Once the tree is settled into the hole and partially filled with soil, add about 5 gallons of water and then add the remaining soil.

-- Add about 2 inches of loose mulch to control weeds
+- Add about 2 inches of loose mulch on top to control weeds

 - Stake newly planted trees for two years

 - Space trees at least 15 feet apart in all directions

 - Plant trees at least 20 feet away from buildings

 - Water weekly if it does not rain.
 Allowing water to drip from a large pail with a small hole in the bottom works very well.

 - Fertilize each spring with a multi-purpose blend fertilizer for conifers